My employee quit without notice, what now

 Withholding Wages

 Withholding wages should be approached cautiously.
 Employers generally cannot withhold earned wages unless there are explicit provisions in the employment contract allowing for specific deductions, such as unpaid loans or agreed-upon penalties.
 Using wage withholding as a punitive measure is often legally questionable and may lead to legal consequences for the employer.
+Or if the employee acknowledges and agrees in writing and it is principally for their benefit.
+The final pay can also only be withheld from wages, and not from leave entitlements.

-Final Payment
+Timing of Final Payment

 Regardless of the circumstances surrounding the departure, employees are entitled to their final payment.
 This should include any outstanding wages, accrued leave, and benefits owed to them.
-Ensure compliance with labor laws by promptly providing the final payment as per the established pay schedule.

 Now that we know a little more about the various definitions and the terms around conclusion, how do we manage that situation when an employee simply quits.